rstrazza/taking-javaee-to-the-clouds/aws/ec2/README.md

 bin/asadmin restart-domain
 ```

-Open the browser pointing to the EC2 Instance public IP address on port 4848:
+* Open the browser pointing to the EC2 Instance public IP address on port 4848:

 ![alt text](img/glassfish-admin-page.png)

 ## Deploying the Cargo Tracker application

+* Deploy the war file

 ```shell
 # Have the war file available for deployment